robertocamp/tf12/README.ssl.md

 - AWS Load Balancer Controller is a controller to help manage Elastic Load Balancers for a Kubernetes cluster:
   + It satisfies Kubernetes Ingress resources by provisioning Application Load Balancers.
   + It satisfies Kubernetes Service resources by provisioning Network Load Balancers.
-- AWS **Elastic Load Balancing Application Load Balancer (ALB)** is an AWS service that load balances incoming traffic at the application layer (layer 7) across multiple targets, such as Amazon EC2 instances, in multiple Availability Zones.
+- AWS **Elastic Load Balancing Application Load Balancer (ALB)** is an AWS service that load balances incoming traffic at the application layer (layer 7) across multiple targets, such as Amazon EC2 instances, in multiple Availability Zones
+- this project was configured with the AWS ALB ingress controller
+- the AWS ingress controller is typically configured with these annotations:
+    - `kubernetes.io/ingress.class: alb`
+    - `alb.ingress.kubernetes.io/scheme: internet-facing`

 ### cert manager installation with Helm
 - `helm repo add jetstack https://charts.jetstack.io`
 - `helm repo update`